HagenSV/Data-Structures-and-Algorithms/docs/Lists.md

 ### Use Cases
 Appending and accessing elements to an ArrayList is a constant time operation, `O(1)`.
 This makes ArrayLists great for use cases where you are storing and accessing data, especially when you don't know how much data will be stored.
-Meanwhile, remove items is O(n), except when removing items from the end of the list.
+Meanwhile, removing items is O(n), unless you removing items from the end of the list.
-Removing from the end of the list (index `size()-1`) is constant time, making ArrayLists perfect for implementing stack data structures.
+Removing from the end of the list (index `size()-1`) is constant time.
+This behavior makes ArrayLists perfect for implementing stack data structures.

 ---